5 signs it’s time to switch birth control methods

 2. You keep forgetting to take your pill

 This is a common problem people run into with the pill.
-You’ve probably already tried setting an alarm and using our reminders app, but if not, try those things first.
+You’ve probably already tried setting an alarm and using a reminders app, but if not, try those things first.
 If you’re still struggling to remember or you just don’t like having to do something every day for your method to work, you have so many other options!

 You could try condoms, internal condoms, the cervical cap, spermicide, the sponge, or the diaphragm, which you only have to remember every time you have sex.
 (Then again, if you’re one of those lucky people who has sex multiple times a day every day you could end up having more to remember than you did with the pill.)